rjnp2/drf_problem_solution/Readme.md

         if top_domino[:min_len] == bottom_domino[:min_len]:
             all_possible_paths.append([domino,])

-    # Start solving the PCP problem using depth-first search
+    if search_method == 'BFS':
+        queue = deque([all_possible_paths, ])
+        return solve_pcp_problem_using_bfs(queue, recursion_depth, steps)

+    elif search_method == 'DFS':
-    solution = solve_pcp_problem_using_dfs(all_possible_paths, recursion_depth, steps)
+        return solve_pcp_problem_using_dfs(all_possible_paths, recursion_depth, steps)

-    return solution
+if __name__ == '__name__':
     # Example dominoes
     dominoes = [
         ("bba", "b"),
         ("ba", "baa"),
         ("ba", "aba"),
         ("ab", "bba"),
     ]

+    # dominoes = [
+    #     ("MOM", "M"),
+    #     ("O", "OMOMO"),
+    # ]

+    # dominoes = [
+    #     ('AA', 'A')
+    # ]

+    while True:
+        search_method = input("Choose BFS or DFS (Enter 'BFS' or 'DFS'): ").strip().upper()
+        if search_method in ['BFS', 'DFS']:
+            break

     # Find a solution for the PCP problem
-solution = match_top_bottom_domino(dominoes)
+    solution = match_top_bottom_domino(dominoes, search_method)

     if solution:
-    print(f"Solution found: {solution[0]} domino top is equal to {solution[1]} domino bottom with a size of {len(solution[0])} each.")
+        print(f"Match found: {solution[0]} domino top is equal to {solution[1]} domino bottom with a size of {len(solution[0])} each.")
     else:
-    print("No solution found.")
+        print("No match found.")
 ```

 ## Explanation of code
 Here's an explanation of the provided Python code for solving the Post Correspondence Problem (PCP):

-1. `match_top_bottom_domino` Function:
+1. The `match_top_bottom_domino` function takes two arguments: `dominos` (a list of dominos represented as pairs of strings) and `search_method` (the search method to use, either 'BFS' or 'DFS').

+2. There are two sub-functions for solving the PCP problem:

+   - `solve_pcp_problem_using_bfs`: This function uses BFS to find a solution.
+It starts with an empty queue containing an initial path and explores all possible paths, checking for matches at each step.

-   - This is the main function that takes a list of dominoes as input and attempts to find a sequence of dominoes that match the top and bottom strings.
+   - `solve_pcp_problem_using_dfs`: This function uses DFS to find a solution.
+It recursively explores paths, adding dominos to the path and backtracking when necessary.

-2. `solve_pcp_problem_using_dfs` Function:
-   - This function is a recursive depth-first search (DFS) function that explores all possible sequences of dominoes to solve the PCP.
-   - It takes three parameters:
-     - `all_possible_paths`: A list of lists, where each inner list represents a sequence of dominoes to be explored.
-     - `recursion_depth`: An integer that keeps track of the depth of recursion.
-     - `steps`: An integer that counts the number of steps taken in the search.

-3. Base Case:
-   - If `all_possible_paths` is empty (i.e., no more paths to explore), the function returns `None`, indicating that no solution was found.

-4. Iterating Through Paths:
-   - The function iterates through each path in `all_possible_paths`.
-   - For each path, it tries to append each domino from the provided `dominos` list.

-5. Combining Dominoes:
-   - It concatenates the top and bottom strings of the dominoes in the path to form `top_domino` and `bottom_domino`.

-6. Matching Conditions:
-   - It checks two conditions:
-     - If `top_domino` is equal to `bottom_domino`, it means a valid sequence is found, and it returns the matching strings.
-     - If there is a partial match (the first characters of `top_domino` and `bottom_domino` match), it adds the new path to `new_possible_paths` for further exploration.

-7. Recursion Depth and Steps:
+3. If the list of dominos contains only one domino, it's impossible to form a sequence that satisfies the PCP, so the function returns `None` in that case.

-   - The `recursion_depth` and `steps` variables are updated to keep track of the depth of recursion and the number of steps taken.
+4. The code initializes `recursion_depth` and `steps` counters to keep track of the depth of recursion and the number of steps taken in the search process.

-8. Printing Progress:
-   - It prints information about the current recursion depth, the number of paths, and the number of steps taken during each recursive call.

-9. Recursive Call:
-   - The function makes a recursive call with `new_possible_paths` to continue the search.

-10. Initialization and Start:
-    - The `recursion_depth` and `steps` variables are initialized to 0.
-    - An initial set of `all_possible_paths` is created based on dominoes with initial partial matches.

-11. Starting the Search:
-    - The PCP problem-solving process starts by calling `solve_pcp_problem_using_dfs` with the initial parameters.

-12. Solution or No Solution:
+5. The code then initializes `all_possible_paths` with dominos that have an initial partial match (i.e., the top and bottom have a common prefix).
+These paths serve as starting points for both BFS and DFS.

+6. Depending on the `search_method` chosen by the user, the code either calls the BFS or DFS function to find a solution.

-    - If a solution is found, it prints the matching strings and their size.
+7. After finding a solution, if one exists, it prints the matching top and bottom dominos along with their sizes.
-    - If no solution is found, it indicates that no solution exists.

-Overall, this code implements a depth-first search to systematically explore all possible sequences of dominoes to solve the PCP problem.
-It reports progress along the way and returns a solution if one is found.
+8. The code prompts the user to choose between BFS and DFS to determine the search method.

+9. The example dominos are provided in the code for testing.
+You can modify the `dominos` list with your own set of dominos to find a solution for a specific PCP instance.

+10. The code uses the `if __name__ == '__main__':` block to ensure that it only executes the PCP solving logic when the script is run directly and not when it's imported as a module.

+Remember to replace the example dominos with your specific PCP instance to find a solution for your problem.

 ## Output of code:
 Output from the Program: